vannguyengd/gooddata-ui/docs/10_vis__attribute_filter_button_component.md

 To define a parent-child relationship between two attribute filters, hand over the ```parentFilters``` and ```parentFilterOverAttribute``` properties to the filter that should become a child filter dependent on the other attribute filter.

 The ```parentFilterOverAttribute``` property defines the relationship between the parent filter and the child filter.
-You specify this attribute in the child filter via either a reference to an attribute in the parent filter or a reference of any independent attribute common for a parent filter attribute and a child filter attribute.
+You specify this attribute in the child filter via either a reference to an attribute in the parent filter or a reference to any independent attribute common for a parent filter attribute and a child filter attribute.
 This attribute must represent the way how the two filters are connected.

-You can define the parent filter as an [AttributeFilter](30_tips__filter_visual_components.md) or a visualization definition [placeholder](30_tips__placeholders.md).
+You can define the parent filter as an [AttributeFilter](30_tips__filter_visual_components.md) or a [visualization definition placeholder](30_tips__placeholders.md).

 ```jsx
     render() {